-Partisan Pixel is a two-person web design and front-end development shop based in Burlington, Vermont.
+Partisan Pixel is a three-person web design and front-end development shop based in Burlington, Vermont.
 We like to build and create.
 That could be a WordPress site, an ecommerce store, video, photography, or even a short story.
 We like Woocommerce, Shopify, Vue.js, saturated colors, spicy food (Kevin), and clients who are trying to make the world a better place.
 We are too.

 Michael Ware came up with the name Partisan Pixel in 2006, when he was transition into web design.
 The name was a double entendre, suggesting advocacy and (redacted).
 He spent several years at Magic Hat and Efficiency Vermont before going freelance in 2014.
 Since then, Partisan has built over 100 websites for various clients and agencies.